 Have U Heard was an idea born when our older kids were at the University of Central Florida and the University of Florida.
-Having been UF graduates, we were completely lost when it came to understanding everything UCF and UF.
-So much had changed since I was at UF.
-(Really?
-Why would I expect a completely different way of college life having graduated, well let’s just say, many, many years ago) As working parents, we did not have the time to search for information inside and outside the walls of UCF and UF yet alone get answers from our kids.
+As working parents, we did not have the time to search for information inside and outside the walls of UCF and UF yet alone get answers from our kids.

 We hope this site makes your journey with your college student a little easier, less stressful and perhaps save you some money and frustration.

 Janice Weinsoff – Janice is one of the founders and managing partners of HaveUHeard.
 She is the mother of two, both Gators.
 Janice brings over 30 years of advertising and marketing experience to the company.
 Janice is also a graduate of the Kaufman Foundation’s FastTrac NewVenture Program, presented by the Broward County Office of Economic and Small Business Development.